Skip to content

 # Setup and validate backend first

-validated_backend = cls._setup_execution_backend(backend, dry_run)
+validated_backend = await cls._setup_execution_backend(backend, dry_run)

 # Create instance with validated backend